-Intrepid hikers, backpackers, and climbers ply the trails of the park year round.
-However, the more common hiking season stretches from April through October.
+Hikers, backpackers, and climbers travel the trails of the park complex year round; however, the more common hiking season stretches from April through October.
 The driest and most popular time to visit is during the summer months of mid-June through September.
-Keep in mind that higher elevation trails often remain snow-covered well into July and sometimes August.
+Higher elevation trails often remain snow-covered well into July and sometimes August.
 Precipitation and snowfall are greatest from November through March.
 The park's winters are wet, and snowfall is heavy.
-Access is often limited during these winter months by impassable or closed roads, so be sure to check the park conditions report.
+Access is often limited during these winter months by impassable or closed roads, so be sure to check current conditions.

 The key to a successful trip is to plan ahead and be prepared.
-Check out the Wilderness Trip Planner to find out all you need to know about park regulations, backcountry permits, party size limits, hiking with pets, current road and trail conditions, and more.
+Check out the trip planning tools below to choose a trail, learn about backcountry permits, get updated trail conditions, and more.